ianstormtaylor/react-values/docs/guide.md

 )
 ```

-Now your toggle is deriving its `on` state from the `value` prop passed it to by the `<BooleanValue>` component.
+Now your toggle derives its `on` state from the `value` prop passed it to by the `<BooleanValue>` component.

-And when you click on it, it uses the provided `toggle` transform to flip the boolean.
+When you click on it, it uses the provided `toggle` transform to flip the boolean.
 As soon as this happens, `<BooleanValue>` re-renders, and your toggle is now on!

+> 🤖 Booleans are fairly simple pieces of state, so the `toggle()` transform is all you can really do.
+But depending on which type of value you're working with `react-values` will provide all sorts of convenient transforms.
+Check out the [API Reference](./reference.md) for a full list.

-This is great, it's a working toggle.
+This is great, it's a working toggle!

-But we're not done yet, because there is no way to observe the toggle as it changes, so it's not really useful yet.
-To do that, you can pass in an `onChange` prop to the `<BooleanValue>`:
+But we're not done yet...
+There is no way to observe the toggle as it changes, so it's not all that useful.
+Let's fix that...

+---

+To observe the toggle's state, you can pass in an `onChange` prop to the `<BooleanValue>`:

 ```js
 const Toggle = ({ onChange }) => (